jefffis/j3/_posts/2013-02-01-dailytidbit.md

 <h2 data-icon="⚒">design + CSS3 / jQuery + email template build + hand-picked curation</h2>

-The best, or sexiset, way to learn a new word each day.
+The best, or sexiest, way to learn a new word each day.
 Learn a new word each day. curated & hand-picked goodness emailed to your inbox daily.

 <a href="http://dailytidb.it" class="button" data-icon="✈">View project</a>